MINI 5-door hatchback review

 Compared to the tightly packaged three-door model, the five-door offers rear-seat passengers much more leg and headroom, but despite growing by 67 litres, its boot is still smaller than a Ford Fiesta’s.
 There’s also quite a prominent loading lip and the 60:40 split-folding rear seats don’t sit flush when flipped forwards, which leaves a step to lift heavy items over.

 MINI has become famous for the numerous options and personalisation accessories it offers customers and the five-door is no different.
 However, the introduction of three trim levels has made it easier to choose your ideal MINI.
 The line-up starts with Classic, which boasts an 8.8-inch colour infotainment screen, Bluetooth connectivity, DAB radio and audio streaming, as well as air-conditioning.
-It also offers standard features that were included in the previously optional Pepper and Chilli packs, including automatic headlamps and rain-sensing wipers, as well as nifty projectors that cast a MINI logo on the ground when a door is opened.
+It also offers standard features that were included in the previously optional Pepper and Chili packs, including automatic headlamps and rain-sensing wipers, as well as nifty projectors that cast a MINI logo on the ground when a door is opened.

 You can choose to upgrade to the Sport or Exclusive, the former having a racy look and the latter a more luxurious theme.
 As ever, there's a long list of option packs and individual upgrades to choose from, which explains why you rarely find two MINIs that are exactly the same.
 It’s worth noting that current supply issues mean that not all specifications may be available; as of May 2022 you can’t currently order the Sport trim or a manual gearbox.

-The MINI hatchback didn’t feature in our 2020 Driver power owner satisfaction survey, with its last appearance in 2018 resulting in a 57th place finish out of 75 cars.
-In our brand survey, only 8% of MINI owners reported a fault in the first of ownership.
+The MINI hatchback came 59th in our most recent Driver Power owner satisfaction survey, which covers both three- and five-door body styles.
+In our brand survey, only 11% of MINI owners reported a fault in the first year of ownership.
 The MINI three-door achieved four stars in Euro NCAP crash-testing, which is slightly disappointing when several rivals managed five stars.